jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

       with self.assertRaises(AttributeError):
           module.non_existent_attribute

 the terminal shows passing tests.
-I will do it again with :doc:`methods </functions/functions>` for fun
+I will do it again with :doc:`functions </functions/functions>` for fun

 RED: make it fail
 ==================